w3c/web-locks/README.md

 A _mode_ is either "exclusive" or "shared".

-A _flag request_ is made by script for a particular _scope_ and _mode_.
-A scheduling algorithm looks at the state of current and previous requests, and eventually grants a flag request.
+A _lock request_ is made by script for a particular _scope_ and _mode_.
+A scheduling algorithm looks at the state of current and previous requests, and eventually grants a lock request.

-A _flag_ is granted request; it has the _scope_ and _mode_ of the flag request.
+A _lock_ is granted request; it has the _scope_ and _mode_ of the lock request.
 It is represented as an object returned to script.

-As long as the flag is _held_ it may prevent other flag requests from being (depending on the scope and mode).
+As long as the lock is _held_ it may prevent other lock requests from being granted (depending on the scope and mode).

-A flag can be _released_ by script, at which point it may allow other flag requests to be granted.
+A lock can be _released_ by script, at which point it may allow other lock requests to be granted.

 #### Resources and Scopes